Everything You Need to Know NOW about ELD Mandate Out-of-Service Guidelines

 However, compliance is not as costly or as complicated as the opponents of the ELD mandate have made it seem.

-Let’s take a look at some of the more prominent myths about electronic logging devices… and uncover the true facts about them.
+Let’s take a look at what some of the more prominent myths about electronic logging devices were and uncover what the truth as turned out to be.

 Myth #1: They Cost too Much

 As it turns out, they once were, a few decades ago when the prototypes first made their way onto the market.
 But even then, when these devices cost five times as much as they do today, fleets still took a chance on them, figuring to make up their initial layout in saved fuel costs, insurance premiums, paperwork, and man hours.

 As with everything else tech related, the price of the ELDs has become quite affordable: the average hovers somewhere around $500 per vehicle and a monthly ELD subscription fee that lands somewhere around $30.

 FMCSA estimates actually show a savings of $700 a year on average in bypassing the old logbook method.
 Add the government’s estimate of 15% less vehicle downtime and 20 man hours a year gained by not filling out logs, and the savings become apparent.

 Myth #2: They Make it Harder to Drive

 One rumor that spread quickly among truckers opposed to the ELD mandate was that it would require on-road driver interaction with the devices, which was seen as being possibly distracting, dangerous, or worse, like texting while driving.